BlacksunLabs/respite/README.md

 Press enter to select a channel and enable message filtering to only see messages destined for your selected channel.

-Press tab to exit message filtering mode and receive all messages TODO : Write a better readme ...
+Press tab to exit message filtering mode and receive all messages

+Channels colored green are public channels the user you've authenticated as is a member of

+Channels colored yellow are private channels the user you've authenticated as is a member of

+Channels colored cyan are DMs to the user you've authenticated as

+TODO : Write a better readme ...

 ![](https://user-images.githubusercontent.com/29786827/54484700-dae76400-4828-11e9-9d53-37111a95ebfe.png)